Hay fever; Nasal congestion - allergies

 Corticosteroids available in nasal spray form include:

-- Triamcinolone (Nasacort) and fluticasone (Flonase, generic) are available without a prescription
+- Triamcinolone (Nasacort) and fluticasone (Flonase) are available without a prescription

 - Mometasone furoate (Nasonex)